tmo1/sms-db/querying.md

 To include only text parts, check the `content_type` column:

 	select sender_name,recipient_name,timestamp,data FROM messages INNER JOIN parts ON messages._id = parts.message_id where sender_name = 'Alice' and content_type LIKE 'text%' ORDER BY timestamp;

+## Using the SQLite Database Browser

+The sms-db database can also be examined and searched via the SQLite Database Browser (`sqlitebrowser` in Debian).
+The program has many powerful features, but one of the simplest ways to use it is by opening the database, selecting the 'Browse Data' tab, selecting a table, and then using the filter boxes to search.
+For example, to search for any message containing the word 'Perl', select the 'parts' table, and type 'Perl' into the filter box for the 'data' column.
+To see the metadata of a particular part, press <CTRL> + <SHIFT> and left-click its 'message_id' field.

+The browser also provides a convenient way to view (many) non-text parts; simply clicking on the 'data' field of a part will (often?) result in its display in the 'Edit Database Cell' pane.